 If a person is going through a challenging situation and cannot fulfill their family’s basic needs, they may be eligible to receive the grant.
 The SRD grant aims to alleviate the financial burden on individuals facing hardship, enabling them to meet their essential needs and maintain a minimum standard of living.

-You may qualify for the SASSA old-age grant if you are 60 or older and have no income.
+If you are 60 or older and have no income, you may qualify for the SASSA old-age grant.
 This grant is designed for those who cannot support themselves because of old age.
-You must meet certain requirements to be eligible.
+You must meet specific requirements to be eligible.

 You must be 60 years of age to be eligible for the SASSA Old Age Grant.
-The age requirement is important to ensure people are eligible for the grant solely based on age.
+The age requirement is essential to ensure people are eligible for the grant solely based on age.

 Your spouse must meet the criteria for the means test in addition to the age requirement.
 The means test is an assessment of financial capability that helps determine if a person has the means to live independently without government assistance.
 The means test will consider your spouse’s assets, income, and liabilities.

 You must also not reside in an institution funded by the state to qualify for the SASSA Old Age Grant.
-You must not live in an institution funded by the government or another form of elderly care.
+It would help if you did not live in an institution supported by the government or another form of elderly care.
 This criterion was created to ensure that the individuals receiving the grant are not dependent on state resources.

 You must also not receive any other form of social assistance to be eligible for the SASSA Old Age Grant.
-You will not be eligible to receive the old age grant if you already receive other forms of social support.
+You will only be eligible to receive the old age grant if you have received other forms of social support.
 The grant is only given to those who are in need.

 You and your spouse need your 13-digit barcode identification documents to apply for the SASSA Old Age Grant.
 These ID documents are required to process your application and will serve as proof of age and identity.
 You can use SASSA’s method of identity verification if you don’t have an ID card or birth certificate.
 SASSA provides detailed instructions for confirming identity on their website and at local offices.